itechbear/robotstxt/README.md

 # How to use

-- Add this repository to your workspace, based on your build tool:
+- Add this package to your build dependency, based on your build tool:
   - Maven
     ```xml
     <dependency>